AstroLaureate/AstroLaureate.github.io/_people/Abbe_Whitford.md

 </div>

 # Biography
-I started honours in Feb 2020 and I am expecting to submit my thesis at the end of this semester.
+I completed honours in 2021 and I am hoping to commence a PhD in Astrophysics in 2022.

 **Research interests**: